salmaanrizvi/caesar-salad-ios-0616/README.md

-# Caeser Ciphar
+# Caesar Cipher
-All Characters actually have a corresponding number associated with them.
-This is known as their ASCII number.
+In computer-land, all characters actually have a corresponding number associated with them, known as their ASCII number.
 For a chart of the ASCII -> character transition take a look [here](http://www.asciitable.com/).
 In cryptography, a Caesar cipher, also known as the shift cipher, is one of the simplest and most widely known encryption techniques.
 [Wikipedia](http://en.wikipedia.org/wiki/Caesar_cipher)

 ## Exercise